What’s the Treatment for PCOS?

 When a healthy diet and regular exercise aren't enough, medications can make losing weight easier.
 Different drugs work in different ways.
-For example, orlistat (Alli, Xenical) stops your body from digesting some of the fat in your food, so it may also improve your cholesterol levels.
 Your doctor will prescribe the medication they think will be the most successful for you.
+Options include:

-Weight loss surgery could help if you’re severely obese and other methods haven’t worked.
+If you’re severely obese and other methods haven’t helped you reach a healthy weight, your doctor may suggest weight loss surgery.
 The change in your weight afterward can regulate your menstrual cycle and hormones and cut your odds of having diabetes.

-A process like electrolysis (a way to remove individual hairs by using an electric current to destroy the root) or laser therapy destroys hair follicles.
+Electrolysis or laser therapy: Electrolysis removes individual hairs with an electric current that destroys the root.
+Laser therapy destroys hair follicles.
 You'll need several sessions, and though some hair may come back, it should be finer and less noticeable.

-With in vitro fertilization, or IVF, your egg is fertilized outside of your body and then placed back inside your uterus.
+In vitro fertilization, or IVF: With this procedure your egg is fertilized outside of your body and then placed back inside your uterus.
 This may be the best way to get pregnant when you have PCOS, but it can be expensive.